hatedabamboo/notes.hatedabamboo.me/src/posts/eks-auto-mode-custom-nodeclasses-and-nodepools.md

 Now, this part is important.

-Since we’re using a custom KMS key to encrypt the volumes of the instances, we must add the required permissions to the key.
+Since we're using a custom KMS key to encrypt the volumes of the instances, we must add the required permissions to the key.
 Specifically, nodes should be able to encrypt and decrypt the volumes (duh!), and the cluster should be able to grant nodes access to the key.
 So the key policy should look something like this:

 ```json
 {